chadstolper/DGLOs/README.md

 The internal `Tick()` handles the visual drawing of the Nodes and Edges at the current timestep or (if enabled) across multiple SVG elements.

 ### <a name="positionNodesM"></a>positionNodesMatrix():
+Positions all Nodes according to the matrix visualization.
+Nodes are set to labels, duplicated, and places along the top and left side of the grid.
+The size of the grid and label positioning is handled internally and dynamically scaled to the SVG dimensions.

 ### <a name="positionEdgeM"></a>posistionEdgesMatrix():
+Positions all Edges according the the matrix visualization.
+Edges are set to rectangle shapes and placed inside a grid representing a connection between two Nodes.
+Grid is dynamically sized based on SVG dimemnsions.

 ### <a name="positionNodesG"></a>positionNodesGestalt():

 ### <a name="positionEdgesG"></a>positionEdgesGestalt():

 ### <a name="fixCentralNodePositions"></a>fixCentralNodePositions():
+Assigns the central Nodes a fixed position

 ## Transformation and Data Traversal:
 ### <a name="transformNodes"></a>transformNodeGlyphTo(NodeGlyphShape):